enricopisoni/FAIRMODE-compute_emissions_by_polygon/readme.md

 _ from 21 to 30: input folder definition <br>
 _ from 33 to 24: the gridded data filenames (input) <br>
 _ from 37 to 40: output path <br>
-_ 43/44: input type (GTIFF/ASC) / the conversion factor from your measure unit to destination (i.e. from input data measure unit to Ktons) <br>
+_ 43: input type (GTIFF/ASC) <br>
+_ 46: the conversion factor from your measure unit to destination <br>
+  in our case we need to convert from source/input data measure unit to Ktons <br>

 ### SCRIPT DESCRIPTION